 2. Accelerated Recovery Processes

-According to a study published in Journal of Sports Science and Medicine 2006 on the effect of compression garments on eccentric exercise, there was a significant improvement in enzymes involved in muscle membrane restoration after only 1 hour of wearing compression garments where 11 subjects underwent testing using magnetic resonance imaging (MRI) to show the muscle changes during recovery.
+According to a study published in the Journal of Sports Science and Medicine 2006 on the effect of compression garments on eccentric exercise, there was a significant improvement in enzymes involved in muscle membrane restoration after only 1 hour of wearing compression garments where 11 subjects underwent testing using magnetic resonance imaging (MRI) to show the muscle changes during recovery.

 The same study also showed the effectiveness of compression garments in the post-match recovery strategies among Rugby players from 0, 36, and 84 hours.

 3. Removes Lactic Acid Faster

 According to a thesis from Australian Catholic University that examined elite netball players who used compression garments during simulated netball trials, lactate accumulation during fast pace didn’t occur.
 Another research also showed that compression garments helped decrease the heart rate and lactic acid build-up in athletes who engaged in high-intensity treadmill workouts.

 4. Increased Strength and Power

 A study on the effect of compression garments on ballistic strength in elite Rugby players, as shown by the distance one can throw a medicine ball repeatedly, showed that the players who were wearing compression garments threw the medicine ball consistently further than those players who were not wearing compression garments.

 Plus, an independent study on the effect of compression garments on distance running biomechanics of 6 subjects showed that there was no inhibition of running stride but there was an improvement in propulsion.

 5. Improved Endurance

 According to a thesis from Australian Catholic University that examined elite netball players who used compression garments during simulated netball trials, there were improvements (in performance) in time spent at a higher pace.
 Plus, there was no occurrence of lactate accumulation among netball players at a fast pace.

 6. Increased Muscle Oxygenation

-An independent study on the effect of compression garments in 12 high-performance cyclists showed that there were dramatic improvements in muscle oxygenation during maximal efforts, as well as during the recovery from intense exercise.
+An independent study on the effect of compression garments on 12 high-performance cyclists showed that there were dramatic improvements in muscle oxygenation during maximal efforts, as well as during the recovery from intense exercise.

 7. Improved Body Temperature Control